 We believe God loves every child, and as a congregation we promise to do our best to provide the things needful for children in the church, so that each young person may come to know Christ.
 So please consider this baptism policy carefully and prayerfully.

-Once you have made the decision that you will request baptism, please contact the Church Office.
-We will provide you with the forms you need for completion and return to the office.
+Once you have made the decision that you will request baptism, please complete the Baptism Request form and email it to the church office (firstname.lastname@example.org) or drop it off at the church office (221 Park Ave., Mount Pearl).
 Appointments will then be set up with the minister, and if your request is approved by the appropriate committee(s), you will be given the date and time when sacrament will take place.